 This was a Christmas present to my wife, who requested it after seeing one somewhere.
 I used some of the Kwanzaan Cherry tree I’d cut down in our front yard.
 The swirl I just cut out with a coping saw.
 The remaining pieces are quite delicate, and I had to glue it back together at one point.
 I expect I will have to do so again some day, at which point I might reinforce it with a bit of brass.

-My daughter wanted a small table to go into with her room.
+My older daughter wanted a small table to go into with her room.
 Painting and redecorating it was a a quarantine project.
 She worked with me to build this, and I’m quite pleased with how it turned out.
 Made from the poplar of a tree that grew in our yard, too.

 Bowl Steady Attachment Block